 Phil holds a degree in Business Administration from Azusa Pacific University.
 He and his wife, Becca, have 2 sons, Sean and Iranzi, and reside in the Lancaster PA area.

-Kevin Tordoff, Director of Marketing
+Kevin Tordoff, VP of Marketing

 Kevin joined the staff of HOPE in March 2008.
 Kevin spent more than 15 years in the premium sporting goods industry, with the majority of his time spent leading the marketing communications efforts for the running shoe brand Saucony.
 Following his work with Saucony, Kevin established a business importing and marketing fair trade home décor products made by artisans in developing countries and consulted for two faith based non-profits focused on sustainable development.
 Kevin holds a B.A. in Business Administration from Gordon College.
 Kevin and his wife, Sue, have three children: Luke, Kaitlyn, and Hannah.